Global Conversations Inspired by the Arab Uprisings of 2011

-Democracy Dialogue is curated by education professor Linda Herrera.
-The website began as a way to share transcripts and videos from an historical dialogue between Mohamed ElBaradei and Rajmohan Gandhi that took place in Egypt in 2012 during the turbulent post-revolution period.
-In this time of enormous hope mixed with tremendous uncertainty, Herrera led a small delegation from the University of Illinois at Urbana Champaign (UIUC) to Egypt with the grandson of Mahatma Gandhi to engage in a dialogue with Dr. Mohamed ElBaradei about the Egyptian uprising, Gandhi's experiences during India's independence movement, and ways for navigating our times of uprisings, mass migrations, precarity, and struggles for democratic change.
+Democracy Dialogue is the initiative of education professor Linda Herrera.
+It began as a way to share transcripts and videos from an historical encounter between Mohamed ElBaradei and Rajmohan Gandhi that took place in Egypt in 2012 during the turbulent post-revolution period.
+In this time of enormous hope mixed with tremendous uncertainty, Herrera led a small delegation from the University of Illinois at Urbana Champaign (UIUC) that included Rajmohan and Usha Gandhi and Egyptian science professor Magdy Elabady.
+Our goal was to meet and support Egyptian youth and engage in a dialogue with Dr. Mohamed ElBaradei about the Egyptian uprising, Gandhi's experiences during India's independence movement, and ways for navigating our times of uprisings, mass migrations, precarity, and struggles for democratic change.
 For more background on Democracy Dialogue and the ElBaradei-Gandhi encounter see articles in Mada Masr , Jadaliyya, and Illinois News Bureau.

 Linda Herrera is a professor in the College of Education, University of Illinois at Urbana-Champaign and director of the Global Studies in Education program.
-A social anthropologist with expertise in the Middle East and North Africa (MENA), Linda's core areas of research are global politics and education, the politics of international development, critical youth studies, critical democracy, and social media and global change.
+A social anthropologist with expertise in the Middle East and North Africa (MENA), Linda's core areas of research are global politics and education, the politics of international development, critical democracy, and youth and technology.
 She received her BA from UC Berkeley, MA from the American University in Cairo, and PhD from Columbia University.
 Prior to joining UIUC in 2011, Linda lived and worked in Egypt (17 years) and the Netherlands (7 years) where she taught in the Children and Youth Studies program at the International Institute of Social Studies.
 She has a column in openDemocracy's North Africa and West Asia page called, "Critical Voices in Critical Times."

 GLOBAL STUDIES TEAM

-A group of international graduate students in the Global Studies in Education program at UIUC contribute to Democracy Dialogue to ensure the project's global reach.
-They translate transcripts, add subtitles to videos, and organize social media in Arabic, Chinese, Korean, and Urdu.
+A group of international graduate students in the Global Studies in Education program at UIUC contributed to Democracy Dialogue to ensure the project's global reach.
+They translated transcripts, subtitled to videos, and organized social media in Arabic, Chinese, Korean, and Urdu.